p-24/prometheus_api_metrics/README.md

 This Project describes how prometheus custom metrics being exposed in python application can run on a Kubernetes Cluster, being monitored through Prometheus, Grafana and Kubernetes dashboard.
 With HPA(Horizontal Pod Autoscaler) being implemented too.

 * This repo show custom metrics being monitored by prometheus and grafana running on localhost.
 * We can also have prometheus and grafana running as pods along with the application pod.
+Ingress rules have also been implemented here.
 Detail explanation in : https://github.com/p-24/prometheus_grafana_pods

 Custom metrics have been obtained from urls :
 * https://httpstat.us/200